potassco/clingo/INSTALL.md

   python module.
   (Default: automatically detected)

+Note that it can happen that the found Python interpreter does not match the found Python libraries if the development headers for the interpreter are not installed.
+Make sure to install them before running cmake (or remove or adjust the `CMakeCache.txt` file).
+It is also possible to explicitely select a Python installation by pointing the variable `PYTHON_EXECUTABLE` to the desired python interpreter.

 ### Lua Support

 With the default configuration, Lua support will be auto-detected if the Lua